maasai

 Clothing and body modification are iconic parts of Maasai culture, and styles can vary greatly by tribe and region.
 Clothing is largely made up of draped cloth robes, and adorned with intricate, artistic jewelry and beads.
 Kenyan tribes traditionally wear colorful clothes and beads, while Tanzanian tribes wear rust colored garments and white beads.
 Another cultural symbol is body modification, stretching earlobes with twigs or other items, though this is fading in popularity.
 Hair shaving is another ritual that displays rites of passage.
 With distinctive dress and adornment, the Maasai have a truly unique visual aesthetic.

 To outsiders, the Maasai are largely known for “adumu,” their traditional jumping dance.
 This performance has been captured in countless photos and videos, and is a symbol that many people associate with their culture.
 Historically, this dance is done during Eunoto, a coming of age ceremony when a young man makes the transition into warrior.
 This event can last around 10 days, and includes singing and rituals, in addition to the competitive dancing.
-The video below shows an example of the jumping dance from Gondwana’s last trip to Tanzania:

 Though they clearly hold on to traditional practices, the Maasai have adapted their lifestyle to modern times as well.
 Technology and cell phone use is becoming more common, and herders use them as tools to find grazing land and communicate with people in the city.
 Once exclusively livestock owners, the Maasai have recently branched out into farming to sustain their communities.
 Similarly, some Maasai members choose to venture to the city, get jobs and assimilate to modern life.
 As the world changes, the Maasai choose to modify their lives when it benefits them.

-So who are the Maasai?
 Clearly, they know the value of tradition and their unique history.
 Though their lifestyle is very different from the outside world, the fact that their way of life is largely untouched is nothing short of remarkable.
 Government in Tanzania and Kenya have urged the Maasai to abandon their traditions and join modern society, but the Maasai have remained independent and choose to modify their lifestyle based on their needs.
+Where can I meet the Maasai?
 Visiting this fascinating tribe and experiencing their unique culture should be on every traveller’s bucket list.